davy7125/polyphone/en/development/building-polyphone-for-fedora.md

 sudo dnf install qt-creator
 ```

-or install the latest version of the Qt framework and Qt Creator available <a href="https://www.qt.io/download-open-source/" target="_blank">here</a>.
+or install the latest version of the Qt framework and Qt Creator available [here][get-qt].
 Download the Qt installer and use these commands to add execution permission and run the installer (you may have to adjust the version number):

 ```